News Letter 5856-034

 1) The First Passover Controversy

 Around A.D.
 155, Polycarp, Bishop of the Church of Smyrna (Eastern), and Pope Anicetus, Bishop of the Church of Rome (Western), disputed over the Passover.
-Polycarp emphasised that the Passover was a traditional custom handed down from Jesus, saying that he had been celebrating the Passover every year, together with John—one of Jesus’ disciples—and many other apostles.
+Polycarp emphasized that the Passover was a traditional custom handed down from Jesus, saying that he had been celebrating the Passover every year, together with John—one of Jesus’ disciples—and many other apostles.
 In this dispute, however, they failed to persuade each other.

 2) The Second Passover Controversy

 Subsequently, around A.D.
 197, Victor the Bishop of Rome insisted that the churches should adopt the Roman practice of celebrating the Holy Supper on the Resurrection Day instead of the Passover.
 Accordingly, he called it the Dominical Rule (Lord’s Rule) and compelled all the churches to accept it.
 This led to the second controversy.
 The churches in the West agreed to follow the rule, but the churches in the East greatly opposed it.
-Especially, Polycrates, Bishop of the Church of Ephesus, sent a letter to Victor, in which he strongly emphasised that the Passover should be celebrated.
+Especially, Polycrates, Bishop of the Church of Ephesus, sent a letter to Victor, in which he strongly emphasized that the Passover should be celebrated.

 When Victor received this letter, he planned to excommunicate all the churches in Asia by accusing them of being “non-Orthodox”.
 However, he could not achieve his plan because of objections from many churches around him.